Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "subreddit_type","string","One of `public`, `private`, `restricted`, `archived`, `employees_only`, `gold_only`, `gold_restricted`, or `user`."
    "ups","integer","Same as `score`."
    "media_embed","unknown object",""
-   "is_original_content","boolean","Whether the post is marked as OC."
+   "is_original_content","boolean","Whether the post is marked as 'original content'."
    "media","object?","`null` if not a video post.

    Example value for a video post::